-The Fremont College learning models can be employed many different levels of education.
+The Fremont University learning models can be employed many different levels of education.
 From diploma and certificate programs, to associates, bachelor, or masters degree level courses.
-Learn more about the unique learning models that make Fremont College and effective school for new students.
+Learn more about the unique learning models that make Fremont University and effective school for new students.

 1. Project Based Learning

 A world of learning, enhanced by teamwork and collaboration, grounded by learning through projects.
 Our distinctive approach, is Professional Action Learning (“PAL”).
 This unique teaching methodology focuses on apprenticeship and projects.
 PAL is designed to transform students into articulate, skilled professionals ready to lead in today’s competitive workplace.

 A tech-fueled model of learning built upon the convenience of written and video content online delivery.
 Flipped, blended, and personalized learning is an ideal integration of online and in class modalities that allows students to optimize their own learning.
 All lectures are didactic and online so that students can view them according to their learning style and the appropriate level of learning as needed.
 Students take these lessons and implement them into a collaborative, project-based classroom setting with their professors and peers.

 3. Unbundled for Just-in-Time Learning Certificate and Degrees

 Exciting educational model that is dynamically changing the way higher education is disseminated, absorbed by students, and utilized by both graduates and employers.
 Unbundled is a building-block system of education where courses are broken down into units that can be combined into certificates that are then combined into degrees.
 This setup allows for enviable customization, specialization, organic growth, and efficiency.
 Fremont students have the freedom to pick and choose the classes they want to take when they want to take them by building their own degree paths based upon course/certificate/degree building blocks.